ruby-mutiny/metamorpher/README.md

 #### Refactoring programs written in other languages

 By default, `Metamorpher::Refactorer` assumes that you wish to refactor Ruby programs, and will attempt to `require` the [parser](https://github.com/whitequark/parser) and [unparser](https://github.com/mbj/unparser) gems.
 If instead you wish to use a different Ruby parser / unparser or you wish to refactor a program written in a language other than Ruby, you should specify a different `driver`, as shown below.
-(A `Metamorpher::Driver` is responsible for transforming source code to a Metamorpher::Terms::Literal, and vice-versa).
+(A `Metamorpher::Driver` is responsible for transforming source code to metamorpher [terms](#building-terms), and vice-versa).

 ```ruby
 class JavaRefactorer